aws-samples/aws-dynamodb-examples/DynamoDB-SDK-Examples/node.js/README.md

 # Node.js SDK examples for Amazon DynamoDB

-This respository contains Node.js code examples and common tasks done with API calls to Amazon DynamoDB.
+This repository contains Node.js code examples and common tasks done with API calls to Amazon DynamoDB.

 ## Working with Items

 Node.js example code for working with items in Amazon DynamoDB.

 | All Examples 👉       | Node.js                                                  | Comments |